Abdallahhendy/Linux-Projects/README.md

 6. Write your automated scripts for the **daily and weekly** backups
 7. Make them executable
 8. Automate the task with `crontab -e`

+#### Lesson Learned
+1. Backup not just copying files, it involves automation, security, validation, etc.
+2. Dealing with the `rsync` tool, it's an awsome tool for incremental files transfering.
+3. Automate the repeated tasks with scripts to ease the maintainece and reduce error handling.
+4. Apply the permissions correctly, on the data and the backup.

 #### Go Further
 - Email Alerts (on failure)